profsucrose/theia-mobile/README.md

 # theia-mobile
-Source code for Theia, a mobile app made with React Native fitted with various features to help those in quarantine with both their physical and mental wellness.
+Source code for Theia, a mobile app made with React Native for the #BuildforCOVID19 global online hackathon fitted with various features to help those in quarantine with both their physical and mental wellness.

 Supported on both iOS and Android.